SIG has a lot of great semi-automatic pistols and the P365 & P320 Compact are two of their most popular for Concealed Carry!

 But the similarities pretty much end there.

 The most notable difference between the two guns is size.
-While SIG built both guns for carry, they approach the subject in drastically different ways.
+While the SIG Sauer Company built both guns for carry, they approach the subject in drastically different ways.

 The P365 is near pocket pistol sized and the P320 Compact is smaller than most duty pistols.
 The P320 Compact comes from the Glock 19-sized school of designing compact firearms.